MicrosoftDocs/architecture-center/docs/web-apps/spring-apps/spring-apps-landing-zone-content.md

 ## Networking considerations

-In this design, the workload is dependent on federated resources in the platform landing zone for accessing on-premises resources, controlling egress traffic, and so on.
+In this design, the workload is dependent on the federated resources for accessing on-premises resources, controlling egress traffic, and so on.

 ### Network topology

-The platform team decides the network topology for the entire organization.
+The platform team decides the network topology.
 Hub-spoke topology is assumed in this architecture.

 - **Hub virtual network**